gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideHtml5Storage.md

 ### Checking for Browser Support<a id='BrowserSupport'></a>

-GWT provides a simple way to determine whether the browser supports HTML5 storage--a built-in check when you get the storage object.
+GWT provides a simple way to determine whether the browser supports HTML5 storage &mdash; a built-in check when you get the storage object.
 You use Storage.getLocalStorageIfSupported() or Storage.getSessionStorageIfSupported(), depending on which type of storage you want to use.
 The storage object is returned if the feature is supported, or, if not, null is returned.

 ```
 import com.google.gwt.storage.client.Storage;